videojs/video.js/docs/guides/languages.md

 ----------------------------
 Additional language support can be added to Video.js in multiple ways.

+1. Create language scripts out of your JSON objects by using our custom grunt task `vjslanguages`.
+This task is automatically run as part of the default grunt task in Video.JS, but can be configured to match your src/dist directories if different.
+Once these scripts are created, just add them to your DOM like any other script.

+NOTE: These need to be added after the core Video.js script.

-1. Add your JSON objects via the videojs.addLanguage API.
+2. Add your JSON objects via the videojs.addLanguage API.
 Preferably in the HEAD element of your DOM or otherwise prior to player instantiation.

 ```html
 <head>